EXTENDED DEADLINE 14 November 2024: Call for Submissions 14th GI workshop (

 by William B. Langdon and David Clark

-DOI PDF PDF Abstract
+DOI PDF PDF SLIDES VIDEO VIDEO VIDEO

 Using the language independent genetic improvement tool MAGPIE (Machine Automated General Performance Improvement via Evolution of software), we measure the impact of GI on a non-deterministic deeply nested PARSEC VIPS parallel computing multi-threaded image processing benchmark written in C. More than 53% of mutants compile and generate identical output.
 Overall we find approximately 10% Failed Disruption Propagation (FDP).
 Excluding software detected internal errors and asserts, almost all changes deeper than 30 nested functions which are Executed and Infect data or change control are not Propagated.
 That is, almost all deep PIE code changes have no external impact.
 Suggesting (where it relies on testing) automatic software engineering on deeply nested code will be hard.